Azure/cadl-ranch/packages/cadl-ranch-specs/cadl-ranch-summary.md

 - Endpoint: `post /multipart/form-data/mixed-parts`

+Expect request (

-Expect request (according to https://datatracker.ietf.org/doc/html/rfc7578#section-4.4, content-type of file part shall be labeled with appropriate media type, cadl-ranch will check it; content-type of other parts is optional, cadl-ranch will ignore it):
+- according to https://datatracker.ietf.org/doc/html/rfc7578#section-4.4, content-type of file part shall be labeled with appropriate media type, cadl-ranch will check it; content-type of other parts is optional, cadl-ranch will ignore it.
+- according to https://datatracker.ietf.org/doc/html/rfc7578#section-4.2, filename of file part SHOULD be supplied, so cadl-ranch will check it.
+  ):

 ```
 POST /upload HTTP/1.1